JoBergs/PsyCam/README.md

     $ sudo python install_tools.py camera
     $ sudo reboot

 The installation will take half a day or so.
+The installer script should also work on most modern Ubuntu systems.

 Usage
 -----------------------------------